jackyzha0/quartz/content/notes/ethics-essay.md

 	- coordinated inauthentic behaviour
 		- team of people to find and remove these
 		- "arms race" 1:40:10
 	- "defend integrity of the community" 1:40:30
 	- sometimes they get it wrong
-		- "do you want more false positive or more false negative" 1:42:01
+	- "do you want more false positive or more false negative" 1:42:01 which do you value more
--
+	- "not black and white"
+	- temporary waiting period white visibility is supressed white the story if fact checked.

 # 4 - Our responsibility